chainapsis/keplr-wallet/docs/send_tokens.md

 8. The wallet now shows you a summary of the transaction.
 Review it and if you are happy, hit **Approve** to complete the transfer.

 !!! warning
-    Don’t send tokens via IBC Transfer directly to a CEX.
-In most cases, this can cause loss of your funds.
+    Do not send tokens via IBC directly to an exchange.
+In most cases, this will result in the loss of your funds.

 ### First-time origin/destination transfer